[Stakeholder] 'You'll never walk alone' - our message to women

 Only reliable sexuality education and universal access to contraception can reduce abortion numbers.

 Last year, the contraceptive pill celebrated its 60th anniversary.
 It is popular in Europe but only France and Belgium offer effective reimbursement schemes for contraception.
 Others should follow.
+And other contraceptive methods, too, including contraceptives for men.

 'Totalitarianism'